-This course enables students to develop knowledge and skills related to cabinet making and furniture making.
-Students will gain practical experience using a variety of the materials, tools, equipment, and joinery techniques associated with custom woodworking.
-Students will learn to create and interpret technical drawings and will plan, design, and fabricate projects.
-They will also develop an awareness of environmental and societal issues related to the woodworking industry, and explore apprenticeships, post secondary training, and career opportunities in the field that may be pursued directly after graduation.
+This course enables students to further develop knowledge and skills related to the planning, design, and construction of residential and/or commercial cabinets and furniture.
+Students will gain further experience in the safe use of common woodworking materials, tools, equipment, finishes, and hardware, and will learn about the entrepreneurial skills needed to establish and operate a custom woodworking business.
+Students will also expand their awareness of health and safety issues and environmental and societal issues related to woodworking, and will explore career opportunities that may be pursued directly after graduation.